Consensys/doc.goquorum/docs/Tutorials/Private-Network/Adding-removing-QBFT-validators.md

         null
         ```

-    Repeat `qbft.proposeValidatorVote("0x2aabbc1bb9bacef60a09764d1a1f4f04a47885c1",false)` for node 1, node 2, and node 3.
+    Repeat `istanbul.propose("0x2aabbc1bb9bacef60a09764d1a1f4f04a47885c1",false)` for node 1, node 2, and node 3.

-1. Verify that the validator has been removed by running [`qbft.getValidatorsByBlockNumber`](../../Reference/API-Methods.md#qbft_getvalidatorsbyblocknumber)
+1. Verify that the validator has been removed by running [`istanbul.getValidators`](../../Reference/API-Methods.md#istanbul_getvalidators)
    in one of the nodes' attached `geth` console:

     === "geth console request"

         ```javascript
-        qbft.getValidatorsByBlockNumber("latest")
+        istanbul.getValidators()
         ```

     === "JSON result"